Diagnosing Lung Cancer

 Diagnostic Testing for Lung Cancer

 Our patients are evaluated with the most up-to-date lung cancer tests.
-We use endobronchial ultrasound (EBUS), new technology for a less-invasive method to sample lung tissue.
+We use endobronchial ultrasound (EBUS) and navigational bronchoscopy for a less-invasive method to sample lung tissue.

 Other tests may include: CT (Low-dose CT screening), MRI and PET scans, pleural fluid analysis, bone scan, liver function test and biopsy.

 Lung Cancer Screening –